-3.424 Issues.
-The main issues with respect to land degradation are:

-- Agricultural practices destroy vegetative cover and lead to erosion.
+- 3.43.
+Issues.
+The main issues with respect to land degradation are: - Agricultural practices destroy vegetative cover and lead to erosion.
 This is due to limited investments in soil conservation and land rehabilitation, agencies' lack of involvement in eco-basin management, and the difficulty of introducing soil conservation measures given the large number of small agricultural enterprises and the low level of agricultural income.
-It is also due to the practice of farming land that is unfit for cultivation60, which leads to deforestation and loss of habitat; - Use of fertilizers pollutes the soil (a practice accelerated by fertilizer subsidies accompanied by the use of improper techniques), as do industrial emissions;61 - Pesticides banned elsewhere (such as quintozene, prohibited in the US, chloroneb, banned in Europe and metamidophos) are used in Turkey, which pollute the soil and water, and accumulate in the food chain; - Intensified irrigation (specifically due to the GAP project) may lead to salination, change crop designs that will need heavier fertilization, and increase population which, in turn, will cause farm land to be used for non-farm purposes;62
+It is also due to the practice of farming land that is unfit for cultivation26, which leads to deforestation and loss of habitat: - Use of fertilizers pollutes the soil (a practice accelerated by fertilizer subsidies accompanied by the use of improper techniques), as do industrial emissions;27 - Pesticides banned elsewhere (such as quintozene, prohibited in the US, chloroneb, banned in Europe and metamidophos) are used in Turkey, which pollute the soil and water, and accumulate in the food chain: